 I was surprised to see so many people lost when deciding canvas size, but it does take some practice to get a feel for how size impacts the overall look.
 Generally, pixel art is low resolution, or in other words created at a very small size.
 With all the HD graphics and displays with thousands of pixels these days it can seem very odd to get situated in front of a canvas that's no more than 100 pixels square.
 That's actually quite a bit to work with when it comes to pixel art.
 For context the resolution of NES games is 256x240 pixels.
 If you're totally lost you should find a reference point like this to base your work in.
 And don't forget you can always change your canvas size during the process.
 I often start small so I can focus in on a simple idea and I expand the canvas bounds as needed.
 I think this is better than starting too large and feeling like you have to use all the space.

-For reference, most of my designs are created at around 150x150px to 300x300px, then scaled 2x, or 3x.
-Usually my target size for the final presentation file is 500x500px to 800x800px.
+For reference, most of my compositions are created at around 128x128px to 256x256px, then scaled 2x to 4x.
+Usually my target size for the final presentation file is around 500x500px to 800x800px.
 4x scaling is about the max I ever go.
 Anything beyond that is just too chunky.

 I'm often asked for advice on how to study and improve as a pixel artist.
 As with anything, practice makes perfect.
 When you are first starting I think exploration is key.
 At this point you probably don't have a particular style and that's perfectly reasonable.
 In order to find your style you must heavily experiment.
 Study the classic games of the 8 and 16-bit eras.
 Study other artists styles.
 Do tutorials.
 There is no shame in mimicking or even directly tracing over another artist's work if it's only for the purpose of studying.
 Sometimes you can only do so much analysis with your eyes and you don't get it until you go through the motions.
 Eventually, you'll find the colors, clusters, and techniques that resonate with you.
 Before you know it a style will emerge!